Guide to Grain Storage in Buckets and Mylar Bags

-There’s a lot to know about storing grain in buckets.
-But the great thing is, once you learn how, it’s easy to do.
-Our hacks will make it even easier!
+There’s a lot to know about storing grain in buckets and in bags.
+But the great thing is, once you learn how, it’s easy to do safely to store it for years.

 Grain Storage in Buckets

 We have stored grain both ways with success.
-Kitchen-sized containers are handy, but loose grain is faster to pack if you’re working with a large quantity.
+Kitchen-sized containers are handy and can be easier to manage but loose grain is faster to pack if you’re working with a large container.
+Where you store them is key.

 Our ultimate favorite is vacuum sealing bags of grain with our Food Savers and putting them in square 4-gallon sealed buckets that stack really neatly.